-In April 2024, FBC and FEI filed an application with the BCUC requesting approval of a Rate Framework for the years 2025 to 2027.
-The Rate Framework builds upon the current MRP and for FBC includes, amongst other items, a revised level of operation and maintenance expense per customer indexed for inflation less a fixed productivity adjustment factor, a forecast approach to growth, sustainment and other capital, an updated set of service quality indicators designed to ensure the Corporation maintains service levels, and a continued 50/50 sharing between customers and the Corporation of variances from the allowed ROE.
-The Rate Framework also proposes a continuation of the main deferral mechanisms currently in place under the MRP.
-The regulatory process will continue throughout 2024, with a decision expected in mid-2025.
+In March 2025, the BCUC issued its decision on FBC and FEI's application requesting approval of a Rate Framework for the years 2025 to 2027.
+The Rate Framework builds upon the 2020-2024 Multi-Year Rate Plan ("MRP") and for FBC includes, amongst other items, updates to depreciation and capitalized overhead rates, a revised level of operation and maintenance expense per customer indexed for inflation less a fixed productivity adjustment factor, a forecast approach to growth, sustainment and other capital, an updated set of service quality indicators designed to ensure the Corporation maintains service levels, and a continued 50/50 sharing between customers and the Corporation of variances from the allowed return on equity ("ROE").
+The Rate Framework also includes a continuation of the main deferral mechanisms that were in place under the MRP.